sbhjt-gr/inferra-cli/README.md

 	<a href="https://opensource.org/licenses/MIT" target="_blank"><img src="https://img.shields.io/badge/License-MIT-blue" alt="License MIT"></a>
 </p>

+This is an example application that demonstrates how to build apps using the [Inferra REST API](https://github.com/sbhjt-gr/inferra/blob/main/docs/REST_APIs.md).
+It showcases integration patterns for chat streaming, model management, and server communication.

 Inferra CLI is the terminal companion to the Inferra mobile app.
 It connects directly to your Inferra device server so you can chat with on-device or remote models from any computer while keeping the same streaming experience and conversation controls.

 ## Features